I posted a very similar post to this some years ago and thought it was worth sharing again with a slight update here and there.

 7. Cycled from Agra to Delhi in India.

-On my first of three trips to India I traveled to Agra, home of the Taj Mahal, by van before starting the ride back to Delhi.
+On my first of three trips to India I traveled by van to Agra, home of the Taj Mahal, before starting the ride back to Delhi.

 Cycling in India is an amazing experience.
 I wouldn’t recommend it to anyone with a heart condition but if you’re interested in adventure, start pedaling.